 About the Program

 Our program’s holistic approach helps students understand why institutions may not behave a certain way.
 Students are encouraged to take interdisciplinary coursework that exposes them to different ways of thinking about the nature of justice.
-We also offer an academic minor that will enable you to view justice through broad lenses.

 What You'll Learn